Cardboard Craft Ideas

 Benefits of making Cardboard toys:

-Every toy you make can be a challenging and fun for your child.
+8. Fun – Every toy you make can be challenging and fun for your child.

-The reason I keep all the shoe boxes and shipping boxes is because while making something my son always has company.
+The reason I keep all the shoeboxes and shipping boxes is that while making something my son always has company.
 I need supplies for his friends as well.
 You really can turn just about any trash to treasure.
 Even if you need only half a box of cardboard, one can always use it later for a different craft.

-From cardboard playhouses and castles for your little ones, to more intricate cardboard lights and shadow puppet theaters for your older kids, there is something for everyone.
+From cardboard playhouses and castles for your little ones to more intricate cardboard lights and shadow puppet theatres for your older kids, there is something for everyone.

 So here is a list of things you can make with cardboard – big or small.
 I have attached the tutorials with them so it is easier for you to check it out.